/query

 a defined set of filters.
 Please see Input: Query Parameters for details.

-The results are be available via a pageable interface.
+The results are available via a pageable interface.
 Clients can use Link

 headers